nelsongomescia/challenger/HELP.md

 # DB Layer
 To update this information in database
-We added a Synchronized option to avoid concurrence problems
+We used some Java Atomic Methods to avoid concurrency problems

-If everything is OK during update Database process, we call

 # Notification Process
 Here we are going to send a msg to both accounts saying what happened.